K-LITE: Learning Transferable Visual Models with External Knowledge: Knowledge-Augmented Visual Models

-\paragraph{Evaluation.} Given a downstream image classification task with a custom set of category names, we represent them with the knowledge-augmented prompt form in \eqref{eq:classname_knoweldge_form}; they are fed into the pre-trained text encoder $f_{\phiv}$ to obtain the class embedding.
+\textbf{Evaluation.} Given a downstream image classification task with a custom set of category names, we represent them with the knowledge-augmented prompt form in \eqref{eq:classname_knoweldge_form}; they are fed into the pre-trained text encoder $f_{\phiv}$ to obtain the class embedding.
 The test image $\xv$ is encoded with $f_{\thetav}(\xv)$, and compared to all class embeddings to get its label from the best matching class.

-\paragraph{Extensions with Modularized Modeling.} In our study, we found it is key to ensure consistency between training and evaluation stages: if a model is trained with knowledge, the model is favored to be evaluated with knowledge.
-Similarly, if a model is trained without knowledge (\eg CLIP/UniCL), adding knowledge directly in the evaluation stage results in a performance drop.
+\textbf{Extensions with Modularized Modeling.} In our study, we found it is key to ensure consistency between training and evaluation stages: if a model is trained with knowledge, it performs well when also evaluated with knowledge.
+Similarly, if a model is trained without knowledge (\eg CLIP/UniCL), adding knowledge directly in the evaluation stage results in performance drop.
 However, due to the limited knowledge coverage in existing knowledge bases, $\sv$ could be empty for a large number of queries $\qv$.
-When the low coverage happens for a downstream evaluation dataset, we hypothesize that it may result in a train-evaluation inconsistency for our knowledge-augmented models, and thus lower performance.
+When the low coverage happens for a downstream evaluation dataset, it may result in a training-evaluation inconsistency for our knowledge-augmented models, and thus lower performance.

-To alleviate this issue, it is desired to have a modularized model that can switch between the cases with and without knowledge.
+It is desired to have a modularized model that can switch between ``with'' and ``without'' knowledge settings.
 Inspired by~\cite{wang2020k}, we propose to employ adapters~\cite{houlsby2019parameter} to build the network branch to encode knowledge-augmented language $\tv^{k}$, where serial MLP adapters are inserted after each self-attention and MLP modules for all Transformer layers of the text encoder, and $\tv^{k}$ is passed through $f_{\phiv}$ and adapters.
 Meanwhile, the original $f_{\phiv}$ is reserved as the branch to encode vanilla natural language $\tv$.
-Further, the proposed adapter-modularized architecture can also be used for efficient stage-wise model continual pre-training: one may start with a vanilla language-image model pre-trained on $\mathcal{D}$, and continue pre-train the adapters with knowledge-augmented data $(\mathcal{D}, \mathcal{S})$ to build its knowledge version.
+The proposed adapter-modularized architecture can also be used for efficient stage-wise continual pre-training: one may start with a vanilla language-image model pre-trained on $\mathcal{D}$, and continue pre-train the adapters with knowledge-augmented data $(\mathcal{D}, \mathcal{S})$ to build its knowledge version.